 Fortunately, enough members agreed to support him, so he could begin a major transition in his ministry.
-Without any clear models, David came to believe that his job needed to change.
+Without any clear models, David came to believe his job needed to change.
 He needed to think of himself more as a catalyst than as a pastor and teacher.
-If movements were going to start, the church could not depend just on him.
+If movements were going to start, the church could not depend solely on him.

 This was difficult for David on a variety of levels.
 His friends in seminary thought he was crazy and rejected him.
 His ministry reputation was shot.
 The changes affected him and his wife more than they anticipated.
+He writes:

 After taking a year to close that church, my wife went into a deep depression, and I completely lost my way.
 We were both very distraught for nine months.
 I would sit and stare at my computer for hours looking for a solution.
 I lost all energy, all zeal.
 I started complaining and saying, “God, we are doing what you told us to, and it is worse than it ever was!”
 It was a very dark, dark, time — a dark night of the soul.